 Each month we hold a raffle for a €50 meat hamper, vegetarian or cash option now also available.
 Tickets are €2 each and we only sell a maximum of 100 tickets.
 Buy as many or as few as you want.
 See the poster for more information.
-Payment can be made direct into our paypal account or given to Carl.
-Due to the lockdown and travel restrictions we now offer the winner the choice of receiving the €50 instead of the hamper.
+Payment can be made direct into our paypal account, bank account or given to Carl.
+We now also offer the winner the choice of receiving the €50 instead of the hamper.

 Well, the last few months have certainly been challenging!
 Convid-19 Coronavirus has had a huge impact on us.
 No dog movement is possible unless to the vets for essential treatment/vaccinations, so no new adoptions are possible at the moment.
 We have had to cancel all our fundraising events until further notice and this has huge implications for our financial well being.
 We are looking at all other ways to fundraise but Lockdown here in Spain makes this extremely difficult.
 Our pointer pups are now 7 months old and we need to find funding for their castrations and spaying.
 As our latest puppies grow both in size and confidence it has been necessary to make urgent repairs to the exterior fencing to keep them safe.
 Labour is free but materials are not!
 Still, have never refused a challenge!

 On the plus side, all our dogs in our care are fully vaccinated, healthy and ready to travel.
 Bonita now has a lovely forever home here in Spain and our wonderful family and good friends/supporters continue to help and support in every way they can.